Wei2624/Wei2624.github.io/_MachineLearning/sv_learning_theory.md

 $$P(A_1\cup\dots\cup A_k)\leq P(A_1)+ \dots + P(A_k)$$

-This, Union Bound, is a comment used axiom in learning theory.
+This, Union Bound, is a common used axiom in learning theory.
 The proof can be easily found online.

 **Lemma** (Hoeffding Inequality) Let $Z_1,Z_2,\dots,Z_m$ be m iid random variables drawn from Bernoulli($\phi$) distribution.
 That is: $P(Z_i = 1) = \phi, P(Z_i = 0) = 1 - \phi$.
 Let $\hat{\phi} = \frac{1}{m}\sum_{i=1}^m Z_i$ be the mean of random variable and let $\gamma > 0$ be fixed.
 Then: